broadinstitute/cromwell/docs/RuntimeAttributes.md

     "zones": "us-central1-c us-central1-b"
   }
 ```
-Note how for task second, the WDL value for `docker` is used instead of the default provided in the workflow options.
+Note how for `task second`:
+*The WDL value for `docker` is used instead of the default provided in the workflow options.*

 ## `continueOnReturnCode`